ciuk4s/XYZ_Education/README.md

 IMPORTANT LEGAL NOTICE

 All methodologies and scripts in this repository are intended solely for learning, analysis, and defensive cybersecurity purposes.
 It is strictly forbidden to apply any of these techniques on real networks that you do not own or do not have explicit written authorization to test.
 Unauthorized use of this material may be illegal and could lead to criminal or civil liability.

+The authors are not responsible for any misuse of this code.
+Use entirely at your own risk.